 Wireless technology that allowed smartphones and tablets to free us from PCs now allows for home security systems without drilling holes, as well as remote monitoring that doesn’t depend on telephone lines.

 According to a recent study by the Electronic Security Association (or the ESA), the deterrence factor of home security cameras was even higher than the findings by the UNC Charlotte Department of Criminal Justice and Criminology study would suggest.
 They determined that 83% of burglars would take steps to figure out whether or not a home has a security camera installed before proceeding with their burglary.
-They furthermore determined that 60% of burglars would avoid homes that are equipped with security cameras. ( http://esaweb.org/News/deter-crime-at-home-with-a-blend-of-security-measures )
+They furthermore determined that 60% of burglars would avoid homes that are equipped with security cameras. ( https://esaweb.org/ [external] )

 Time of year influences crime

 Industry research shows that summer is a peak time for break-ins and theft.
 July and August are the months with the most break-ins.
 Contrary to popular belief, most burglaries do not occur at night.
 Instead, 65% of burglaries occur between 6am and 6pm.
 Most burglars do not want to risk encountering someone so they will try your home when you are most likely to be at work.
 The most common hours for a burglary to occur are between 10am-3pm. ( https://simplisafe.com/blog/break-in-times )